 We all know we judge books by their covers.

 Whether your browsing through Goodreads, skimming over ebooks, or drifting through the library a good cover makes you want to read the synopsis.
 It can convince you a book might be more interesting than it sounds.
-When you’ve got a rockin’ novel, you want to rock that book cover too!
+When you’ve got a rockin’ novel, you want an equally great book cover!

-Covers are a different beast, though.
-Having written a novel you probably used Word or some variation thereof.
-So most authors can figure out how to format their ebook and paperback as well as how to write their synopsis and bio.
-Creating a book cover doesn’t involve words or writing or formatting.
+Covers are a different beast, though, than any other part of publishing your novel.
+Most authors can figure out how to format their ebook and paperback as well as how to write their synopsis and bio.
+Creating a book cover, however, doesn’t involve words or writing or formatting.

 Covers are the most likely area a DIY author will choose not to do it themselves.

 Because it’s a different skill set altogether.
 If you don’t have much (or any) photo editing experience plenty of designers sell either pre-made book covers or offer custom work.
-This is a DIY series though, so let’s delve into the nuts and bolts of creating a cover!
+Check out the Resources page for just a few options.
+This is a DIY series though, so let’s delve into the nuts and bolts of creating your own cover!

-Once all is said and done, I also save 400×600 and 200×300 versions.
+Once all is said and done, it’s good to save 400×600 and 200×300 versions.
 Smaller sizes work great for website graphics, Goodreads, Book Bub, and other places you don’t need a larger file.